 Colorectal cancer (CRC) is the most common gastrointestinal malignancy.
 Worldwide, it is the second most common cancer in females (614,000 cases, 9.2% of the total) and the third most common cancer in males (746,000 cases, 10.0% of the total).
-CRC is the fourth most common global cause of cancer-related mortality and the burden of this disease is expected to increase by 60.0% to >2.2 million new cases per year, and 1.1 million cases of cancer mortality per year by 2030.
-Trends in the incidence and mortality of CRC correlate with the Human Development Index (HDI) and a Western lifestyle; obesity, sedentary lifestyle, red meat and alcohol consumption, and tobacco smoking are considered important factors in CRC, with a high incidence of disease reported in Central and Eastern Europe and a low incidence reported in Africa.
-The overall management of CRC in different patient populations is complex and confounded by demographic, genetic, and lifestyle factors.
-Recent advances in early detection screening and treatment options have reduced CRC mortality in developed nations, even in the face of growing incidence.
+CRC is the fourth most common global cause of cancer-related mortality and the burden of this disease is expected to increase by 60.0% to >2.2 million new cases per year, and 1.1 million cases of cancer mortality per year by 2030.1 Trends in the incidence and mortality of CRC correlate with the Human Development Index (HDI) and a Western lifestyle; obesity, sedentary lifestyle, red meat and alcohol consumption, and tobacco smoking are considered important factors in CRC, with a high incidence of disease reported in Central and Eastern Europe and a low incidence reported in Africa.^{2,3} The overall management of CRC in different patient populations is complex and confounded by demographic, genetic, and lifestyle factors.
+Recent advances in early detection screening and treatment options have reduced CRC mortality in developed nations, even in the face of growing incidence.2

-Approximately 50% of all patients with CRC will develop metastases and in 25% of the patients CRC is already metastasised at initial diagnosis.
-According to the European Society for Medical Oncology (ESMO) 2016 guidelines, if a physician has a clinical or biological suspicion that a patient may have metastatic CRC (mCRC), a biomarker analysis is required on the primary tumour or on the metastases at the time of diagnosis.

-Fluoropyrimidine-based chemotherapy was the backbone of CRC treatment, but the addition of irinotecan and oxaliplatin to form combination regimens has significantly improved overall survival.7 The 5-year survival for mCRC was approximately 60% in 2014.
-In the past decade, the development of novel biological agents, including therapies directed against vascular endothelial growth factor and epidermal growth factor receptor (EGFR), has further altered the landscape of mCRC treatment.
-Optimisation of systemic anticancer therapies, including new chemotherapeutic agents, immunotherapy, and targeted therapies, and early detection have greatly improved the prognosis of mCRC.
-Clinical studies indicate that some patients may respond differently to these treatments; therefore, individual patient- and tumour-related factors must be considered.
+Approximately 50% of all patients with CRC will develop metastases and in 25% of the patients CRC is already metastasised at initial diagnosis. ^{4,5} According to the European Society for Medical Oncology (ESMO) 2016 guidelines, if a physician has a clinical or biological suspicion that a patient may have metastatic CRC (mCRC), a biomarker analysis is required on the primary tumour or on the metastases at the time of diagnosis.
+6 survival.7 The 5-year survival for mCRC was approximately 60% in 2014.4 In the past decade, the development of novel biological agents, including therapies directed against vascular endothelial growth factor and epidermal growth factor receptor (EGFR), has further altered the landscape of mCRC treatment.7 Optimisation of systemic anticancer therapies, including new chemotherapeutic agents, immunotherapy, and targeted therapies, and early detection have greatly improved the prognosis of mCRC.4 Clinical studies indicate that some patients may respond differently to these treatments; therefore, individual patient- and tumour-related factors must be considered.
 A more tailored and biomarker-driven approach to treatment selection can optimise outcomes and avoid unnecessary adverse effects.7